Nick689/number-to-letter-in-BASIC/README.md

-- English1 pass the test in 188sec, is compact and easy to read, it is written in 56 lines
+- English1 pass the test in 188sec, it is compact and easy to read, it is written in 54 lines
 - English2 pass the test in 133sec, is speed optimized by using minimaly arrays and string functions
 - Please propose your algorithm if you have faster